nhoizey/pack11ty/docs/index.md

 This is how I, [Nicolas Hoizey](https://nicolas-hoizey.com/), plan to start all my new [Eleventy](https://www.11ty.dev/) projects.

+Feel free to use it, enhance it, and share your ideas/comments with [issues](https://github.com/nhoizey/pack11ty/issues/new/choose), or (even better) [pull requests](https://github.com/nhoizey/pack11ty/compare)!

 ## Key features

 - [Collections](collections/) built automatically from subfolders of `src/`